Free downloadable resume icons

 Contact information icons

-Click the green buttons below to download our resume icons for emphasizing your contact information, including social media, address, phone, and email icons for resumes:
+Click the buttons below to download our resume icons, which are perfect for emphasizing your contact information like social media profiles, address, phone, and email:

 Resume section header icons

-Tap the orange button below to download resume icons for highlighting your:
+Click the button below to download resume icons for highlighting the following resume sections:

 Where to find more free resume symbols

 If you’re not happy with the look of the icons above, there are plenty of other styles available for free online.
 Here are the best websites we’ve discovered that also have free icons you can use on your resume: